 Business Administration

-A master of business administration, or MBA, might be one of the most popular master’s degrees, with a graduation rate (among online programs with at least 25 students) of about 63%.
+A master of business administration, or MBA, might be one of the most popular master’s degrees.
 It’s applicable to most business professions, whether it be marketing, accounting, or information technology.
 Due to the MBA’s emphasis on management skills, many noncorporate professionals also gravitate toward this master’s degree.

 Human Resources